Academic Expectations and Program Requirements

 - pass the preliminary examination;

-- submit an approved dissertation research proposal; and
+- submit an approved dissertation Research Proposal; and

-- meet the Residence Requirements.
+- meet the residence requirements.

-The final examination will not be authorized for any doctoral student who has not been admitted to candidacy.
+A final examination will not be authorized for any doctoral student who has not been admitted to candidacy.

 Final Examination for Doctoral Students

 No unabsolved grades of D, F, or U for any course may be listed on a degree plan.
-A student must register for any remaining hours of 681, 684, 690, 691, 692, 791, or other graduate courses specifically designated as S/U in the course catalog during the semester of the final exam.
+A student must register for any remaining hours of 681, 684, 690, 691, 692, 791, or other graduate courses specifically designated as S/U in the Graduate and Professional catalog during the semester of the final exam.
 No student may undergo a final examination until they have been admitted to candidacy and their current cumulative and degree plan GPAs are 3.00 or better.

 Refer to the Admission to Candidacy section of the Graduate and Professional Catalog for candidacy requirements.